1. Social Media Manager

 83. Internet Marketing

-Internet marketing is all the rage right now as more and more business take their operations online.
-Internet marketers employ online marketing strategies to help their clients promote their goods and services.
+Internet marketing has become essential as more and more business take their operations online.
+Marketers employ online marketing strategies to help their clients promote their goods and services.
 The scope of their job includes email marketing, SEO, social media promotion, and pay per click advertising.
 According to Payscale, internet marketers have a median income of $46,638 which is quite attractive.
 You can charge between $20 to $100 per hour or even more depending on your experience and the services.
 As an internet marketing specialist, you can give your services virtually and can, therefore, work from any location.

 84. Affiliate Marketing